wobkenh/simplematcomponents/projects/simplemattable/readme.md

 + 0.6 (6.0): Sort Transform Function for custom sorting
 + 0.7 (6.0): Hidden columns and better listening mechanism for data change detection
 + 0.8 (6.0): Icon support, added the row data object as second parameter to all TableColumn function properties
++ 0.9 (6.0): Click listener support

 ## Upcoming Features
-+ Support for Links and Buttons in table cells
++ Support for Buttons in table cells
 + Edit-Mode: Clicking an edit button in the last column will turn all the fields of the row into form fields for editing.
 Next to the edit button in each row, there will be an (optional) delete button.
 Additionally, there will be an (optional) add-button in the table header.